bluebrown/immutable-cluster/README.md

 ### Autoscaling

 Lastly, we create a launch template and auto scaling group to launch new instances of the custom `AMI`.

+We will require a minimum of 2 instances with a desired count of 2 instances.
+Optionally we allow to scale up to 4 instances if instances reach their resource limit.

+The `strategy` of the `placement group` is set to `partition` which means that the instances should get spread across the racks in physical data center.

 ```go